marvelousdesign/GMH-ShortURL/README.md

 heroku config:set MONGOLAB_URI='mongodb://dbuser:dbpassword@ab112345.mlab.com:12345/database'
 ```

-After you deploy it to heroku, you can use 'heroku open' on your terminal to open the webpage on your browser.
+After you deploy it to Heroku, you can use 'heroku open' on your terminal to open the webpage on your browser.
 ```
 heroku open
 ```
-Simlarly you can use 'heroku local' it will fire up node with the web.1 dyno process.
+Similarly you can use 'heroku local' it will fire up node with the web.1 dyno process.
 ```
 heroku local
 ```
 Then go to http://localhost:5000 on your browser.
-You'll see the last state of when you deploy it to heroku.
+You'll see the last state of when you deploy it to Heroku.